IAMtheIAM/angular-webpack-nodejs-starter/README.md

 ## Getting Your Environment Setup

 This solution depends upon NodeJS and NPM.
 It is important that you only use Node version 4.4.4 LTS or higher, and NPM version 3.10.6 or higher.
-Do not use the "Current" version which contains latest features, or you may run into build errors.
-Any verion of Node LTS below 4.4.4 is not guaranteed to work and may also produce build errors.
+I do not recommend using the "Current" version which contains latest features, or you may run into build errors.
+Any other version of NodeJS and NPM is not guaranteed to work and may produce build errors.

 **Installation steps:**